humanplayer2/get-twitter-likers-data/README.md

 - For example:
     - 1 bearer token, `my_alarmLevel = 1`, `my_getLikersTop = 75`, `my_sleepTime = 1` and a search query that has some activity will quickly break `LUR` limit.
     - 3 bearer tokens, `my_alarmLevel = 1`, `my_getLikersTop = 24`, `my_sleepTime = 5*60` will not.
-- Lower `sleepTime` uses more `TPR` and pulls more tweets, counting towards `TPL`.
+- Lower `my_sleepTime` uses more `TPR` and pulls more tweets, counting towards `TPL`.
-- Higher `sleepTime` means more time for new likes to accummulate, and thus raises the risk of missing out on some liking users.
+- Higher `my_sleepTime` means more time for new likes to accummulate, and thus raises the risk of missing out on some liking users.

 ## Logging